School for Advanced Digital Technology to boost Calgary’s tech-talent pipeline

 The future starts now

 Get the skills needed to thrive in a digital world.
-Recent graduates from any post-secondary can register for an information session about the ADaPT program.
 Explore programs and courses available through the School for Advanced Digital Technology.
 Together, we’re building what’s next.

 Missed the SADT announcement?
 Watch the recorded event.